mattneary/Tarpits-Abstraction/chapters/Simulate.md

     (- 1 index))))
 ```

-The definition of `move` above is very simple in nature.
-A current index and
+The definition of `move` in Figure~\ref{fig:moveDef} is very simple in nature.
-direction of motion are received as argument, and a new index is then returned.
-If
+A current index and direction of motion are received as argument, and a new
-the direction is `'R` then the index will increase, but if it is not, i.e., if it
+index is then returned.
+If the direction is `'R` then the index will increase,
-is `'L`, it will decrease.
-Furthermore, keeping in mind the earlier definition of
+but if it is not, i.e., if it is `'L`, it will decrease.
+Furthermore, keeping
-subtraction based on Lambda Calculus primitives, you will recall that subtracting
+in mind the earlier definition of subtraction based on Lambda Calculus
-one from zero will result in zero.
-This behavior is convenient in this case, avoid
+primitives, you will recall that subtracting one from zero will result in zero.
-strange edge-case behavior.
+This behavior is convenient in this case, avoid strange edge-case behavior.

 Example usage of the `move` function would be as follows.